sysbio-netlify/sysbio.se/content/courses/mesb.md

 * Before the course, a detailed self-study plan will be distributed.
 It is important that the students study this material before the course to prepare themselves, as the lectures will be have a high pace and cover many different topics.
 * The maximum number of students is set at 40.
 * For the exercises, students should **bring their own laptop**, which should preferentially have MATLAB (license required) and R (freeware) installed.
 * All students are expected to **present a poster**.
 The advised maximum size is A0 portrait (width x height: 841 x 1189 mm).
-Posters have to be put up on Tuesday morning before the lecture starts.
+Posters have to be put up on <del>Tuesday</del> Wednesday morning before the lecture starts.
 * Upon request, an examination is available at the end of the course, while 5 ECTS are suggested for satisfactory completion.

 <small><a class="button" href="#">Back to top</a></small>